VisionarySuperstar/CleanPortfolio/README.md

 ## Inspiration and Credits

 Here are some inspiration and credits for the design of my portfolio.
 However I can guarantee that I wrote 100% of the code.
-These credits are just for ideas and design for my portfolio website.
+These credits are just for ideas and design for my portfolio website

 - [Sat Naing Porfolio](https://satnaing.dev/)
 - [Flowtrix](https://www.flowtrix.co/)